Force over Distance: Chapter 16

 “Yeah, to seal off the room,” Eli countered.
 “Not to create a force field from nothing, with a radius just large enough to protect everyone.”

 “Don't be ridiculous.”
 Rush shook his hair out of his eyes.
 “Electromagnetic fields aren't generated from ‘nothing.’
-They—” he broke off, blinking hard.
-Through their link, Young got a wash of vertiginous exhaustion before the scientist reasserted himself.
+They—” he trailed off, blinking hard.
+Young got a wash of vertiginous exhaustion before the scientist reasserted himself.
 “They’re created by unequal charge distribution or a changing magnetic field, which—”

 “Oh, I’m good with the Physics 101, thanks,” Eli said.
-“But I’m pretty darn sure there’s no mechanical basis for creating an unequal charge distribution or a changing magnetic field along the circumference of this circle.
+“But there’s no mechanical basis for creating an unequal charge distribution or a changing magnetic field along the circumference of this circle.
 The walls have the ability to hold or disperse charge in certain places, but—”

 “What's your point, Eli?”
 Young’s tone was forbidding.